Tributary system of China: Legitimacy

-The rulers of Joseon, in particular, sought to legitimize their rule through reference to Chinese symbolic authority.
 On the opposite side of the tributary relationship spectrum was Japan, whose leaders could hurt their own legitimacy by identifying with Chinese authority.
+With the exception of Ashikaga Yoshimitsu from 1401-1408, no other modern Japanese ruler accepted official tributary status with China.
+As the first ruler of unified Japan during the Muromachi period, he may have sought to enhance his own status within Japan by accepting a title from the Ming to solidify his ascendance over the Japanese emperor.
+None of his successors adopted the same tributary relationship with China.
 In these politically tricky situations, sometimes a false king was set up to receive investiture for the purposes of tribute trade.